ladycosy/console-finances/README.md

 1. number of months
 2. total amount of sales
 3. changes in profits/losses from month to month
-4. average of these changes
+4. average of the monthly changes
 5. greatest increase & decrease in profits based on monthly changes

 The monthly sales data had been provided for this task.
 There were two data points provided: name of the month/year and month's profit/loss in $.
 The number of data rows = 86.